efebarlas/HesapSor/README.md

 Architecture:
 Svelte + Supabase.
 Edge functions for hiding away complicated stuff to the backend.
 That's it!
 No fancy CSS stuff (other than Material Design icons, but that's it.)

+For now, we'll avoid making SQL queries in client code, do those through edge functions, and avoid spending ANY time on postgresql policies.